Storage of Growth Media

 Out of specification storage

-One of the most frequently asked questions is the effect on growth media if stored outside our stated temperature range of 10-25°C. You will be pleased to know that the answer is pretty much no effect.
+One of the most frequently asked questions, involves temperature excursions.
+We often get asked what is the effect on growth media if stored outside our stated temperature range of 10-25°C. You will be pleased to know that the answer is pretty much no effect.
 If you use growth media made by another manufacturer, storage is frequently stated as refrigerated (2-8°C).
 Sometimes in the winter during transit the temperature will fall below our minimum stated temperature of 10°C .
 We have successfully tested our Redipor® media by storing at refrigerated temperatures for 5 days, followed by ambient storage for the remainder of the shelf life, to demonstrate performance is not affected.
 The criteria are that the pH and growth promotion are identical to that of media stored without temperature excursions.

 Conversely, in the summer, temperatures may exceed 25°C. We have performed similar studies for media stored at 30-35°C for 5 days followed by shelf life studies, once again performance is unaffected.
 I am sure that at these higher temperatures customers will be concerned about desiccation, to allay your fears the packaging will keep the moisture in.
 Remember also your media will most likely be incubated at anything from 30°C to 37°C or even higher.
 You would hope that performance is not going to be affected by heat.
 Just to say I hope media will never encounter extreme heat, remember agar melts at 85°C!